 Most neighbors are kind, normal people.
-But every now and then, you'll encounter one who's antagonistic, perhaps to the point of building a "spite fence."
+But every now and then, you'll encounter one who's antagonistic and drags you into disputes, which perhaps culminate in the neighbor building a "spite fence."

 A spite fence does not fall from the clear blue sky.
-Spite is an emotion, and your neighbor would feel compelled to construct an annoying fence only if he or she was feeling strong emotions towards you.
+Spite is an emotion, and your neighbor would feel compelled to construct an annoying fence only if they were feeling strong emotions towards you.
 In other words, the fence is the symptom, not the disease.

 Disputes like this, which are more emotional than legal or financial, are often best resolved in mediation.
 Mediation is essentially a conversation between you and your neighbor, facilitated by a trained third-party neutral.
 While a judge in a courtroom can resolve your legal disputes, the judge typically does not have the power to address the underlying issues between you: communication breakdowns, distrust, or hostility.